 Volume Discounts

 Agencies bringing 5+ clients should negotiate volume pricing.
 Most AEO platform vendors offer agency-specific pricing that sits below retail rates.
-The Loudmink agency partner program, for example, offers volume pricing, one master workspace, and unlimited client workspaces.
+The Loudmink agency partner program, for example, offers volume pricing, one master workspace, and unlimited client workspaces on top of standard Loudmink pricing that starts at $99/mo per client.
 Ask every vendor whether agency pricing is available and what the minimum commitment is.

 Margin Impact Analysis